panda-re/panda-plugins/README.md

 # PANDA plugins

 This repo is a prototype that builds PANDA's plugins out of tree.
+This assumed that you have `libosi` already installed system wide.
+(Check out and build them [here](https://github.com/panda-re/libosi/tree/master))

 ## Download and Build
 ```bash